Mercersburg Academy: School traditions

 The Washington Irving Literary Society and John Marshall Literary Society—the school's oldest student organizations—trace their roots back before Mercersburg Academy was established.
 Before Marshall College moved to Lancaster to become Franklin & Marshall College, its students created the Diagnothian and Goethean literary societies.
 In 1865, after the founding of Mercersburg College, the Washington Irving Literary Society was born; within a year, the rival John Marshall Literary Society emerged.
 William Mann Irvine helped revive the two societies at the Academy's founding, and the rival societies have competed against one another ever since.
 All students attending Mercersburg are members of one of the two societies; those with family members who preceded them at the school can choose to represent the same society.
 Otherwise, society officers meet early in the school year to select new students for each group.
 (This replaces the early practice of returning students racing to meet stagecoaches carrying new students to campus in hopes of convincing those students to join a particular society.)

 What began as a midwinter debate competition has evolved into a week of intense competition in everything from basketball and swimming to chess and poker.
 The climactic event of the week is Declamation, a speaking contest where five representatives from each society deliver prepared monologues.
 Winners of each event during the week earn points for their respective societies, with the largest number of points awarded at Declamation.
 The winning society claims bragging rights for the next 12 months.

 Each year, on the Friday evening of Alumni Weekend (often held in October), students gather on the steps of Main Hall for Step Songs, which involves the singing of school songs and traditional cheers as a pep rally for the next day's athletic contests, usually against a Mid-Atlantic Prep League opponent.
 The tradition evolved into its present form from that of an annual concert given for visiting alumni by the Glee Club—under the direction of Headmaster Irvine.
 (Irvine suffered a stroke during Step Songs in 1928 and died a week later.)

-In a tradition known as "Painting the Numbers," the school seniors gather late one night each fall to paint the school's Academy Drive entrance with their class year.
-The paint often stays visible until the following fall.

-Mercersburg holds its commencement exercises outdoors on a raised graduation platform of grass and stone between South Cottage and Keil Hall.
-It is a tradition for students to avoid setting foot on the platform their entire academic careers before commencement day.
-Graduates do not wear traditional caps and gowns to the ceremony; instead, girls wear white dresses, and boys wear coats and ties.
-The class valedictorian receives his/her diploma first.
-In contrast, two class marshals (elected by members of the class) and the senior-class president are the final students to be announced as graduates.
-A baccalaureate ceremony is held in the Irvine Memorial Chapel the evening before commencement.